slamora/brackets-wiki/Extension-Manager-Workflows.md

 As he starts using the extensions, he notices that they mostly work well, but the CoffeeScript Formatting extension doesn't seem to work properly&mdash;when he tries to use it, his code gets mangled.
-He opens the Extension Manager and clicks on the "Installed" tab, which shows all of his installed extensions.
+He opens the Extension Manager and clicks on the "Manage" tab, which shows all of his installed extensions.
 He clicks "Disable" next to the CoffeeScript Formatting extension.
 He also sees that there's a "Report a Problem" dropdown button, along with a rating widget.